 Mashed potatoes are a Thanksgiving staple, but they're also notorious for being high in both calories and fat — and not the good kind, either.
 It's butter, cream, and more butter that traditionally give the dish its richness, but these ingredients are hardly necessary.
 With a few simple swaps — and a secret ingredient — this lightened-up recipe will save on calories, fat, and yes, even carb counts.
 Not only that, but the dish also gets a nice boost of protein from the Greek yogurt, which helps give the mashed potatoes a smooth and creamy texture.

-8 yukon gold potatoes, peel left on, cut into 1-inch pieces (about 3 cups)
+- 8 Yukon Gold potatoes, peel left on, cut into 1-inch pieces (about 3 cups)

-4 large cloves garlic, peeled and quartered
+- 4 large cloves garlic, peeled and quartered

-3/4 large head cauliflower, separated into florets (about 3 cups)
+- 3/4 large head cauliflower, separated into florets (about 3 cups)

-1 1/2 tablespoons butter
+- 1 1/2 tablespoons butter

-1/2 cup chicken (or veggie) broth
+- 1/2 cup chicken (or veggie) broth

-1/3 cup nonfat Greek yogurt
+- 1/3 cup nonfat Greek yogurt

-Salt and pepper, to taste
+- Salt and pepper, to taste

-For the garnish:
+- For the garnish:

-Fresh chives, chopped
+- Fresh chives, chopped

 - Add potatoes and garlic to a large pot of boiling water, cook for about 10 minutes.
-Then add cauliflower; cook for an additional 7-10 minutes or until both the potatoes and cauliflower are tender.
+Then add cauliflower; cook for an additional 7-10 minutes, or until both the potatoes and cauliflower are tender.

-- Remove from heat, drain the contents of the pot and transfer mixture to a large bowl.
-Add butter, broth, yogurt, salt and pepper.
+- Remove from heat, drain the contents of the pot, and transfer mixture to a large bowl.
+Add butter, broth, yogurt, salt, and pepper.
 Using a hand mixer, whip to desired consistency.

 - Garnish with fresh chives and serve.